 God bless you, Sheryl Crow.

 If she is ever touring near you, go see her.
 You will not regret it.
 Hell of a show.

 But why would that make me any different than any of you?
 We’ve all got our own blues - there’s my blues, yer blues, D blues, constipation blues, and, of course, the one we have all been inflicted with: Earth blues.

 Unless, of course, you are a subterranean homesick alien.
 Then you’ve got them subterranean homesick blues.

 Those might be some of the worst blues to have.
-Understand the gravity of such a condition; you have been confined to a planet which is not the one on which you were born, nor is it the one where all of your family and friends hail from.
+Understand the gravity of such a condition; you have been confined to a planet that is not the one on which you were born, nor is it the one where all of your family and friends hail from.
 They are all long gone, as is your home planet.
-You have been relegated to the resident ne’er-do-well of the Milky Way, the third stone from the Sun, the only floating rock in the (known) universe on which you can eat shaved ice, clip your finger nails, and watch The Good, The Bad, And The Ugly, simultaneously, all while taking a number two.
+You have been relegated to the resident ne’er-do-well of the Milky Way, the third stone from the Sun, the only floating rock in the (known) universe on which you can eat shaved ice, clip your fingernails, and watch The Good, The Bad, And The Ugly, simultaneously, all while taking a number two.

 You would, essentially, be like Kal-El of Krypton.

 If you don’t get that reference, then I want absolutely nothing to do with you.
 Uncultured swine.
 I refuse to explain it to anyone who is confused.
-I mean, if you have not seen Superman in the forty two years that it has been available for your viewing pleasure, then I really do not know what to tell you except, do better.
+I mean, if you have not seen Superman in the forty-two years that it has been available for your viewing pleasure, then I really do not know what to tell you except, do better.

 Shit - I guess I did sort of just give it away right there.